ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 echo "Hello Nix" | nix run "github:NixOS/nixpkgs/nixos-unstable#ponysay"

 # instead of treat flake package as an application,
-# this command use the example package in zero-to-nix flake to setup the development environment,
+# this command use `devShells.example` in flake `zero-to-nix`'s outputs, to setup the development environment,
 # and then open a bash shell in that environment.
 nix develop "github:DeterminateSystems/zero-to-nix#example"